adityaarun2/drug-discovery/README.md

-# Generative Tensorial Reinforcement Learning (GENTRL)
+# Reinforcement Learning based Generative Model for Drug Discovery

 This repository contains an implementation of the GENTRL model, with a training example on the MOSES dataset.
 I extended the reinforcement learning pipeline by introducing two additional reward functions: one that promotes molecular diversity and another that enforces the presence of a specified substructure.
 Additionally, the repository includes 3 pre-trained reinforcement learning models, each corresponding to one of the reward functions.